QSR1234/KEBUKE/README.md

 # KEBUKE
-I learnt the some basics of HTML, CSS, JavaScript from "freeCodeCamp" in this winter vacation, and apply on this small project.
+I learnt the some basics of HTML, CSS, JavaScript from "freeCodeCamp" in this winter vacation, and applied on this small project.